Ten Cents a Dance (1931 film): Plot

 When Barbara gets home, Eddie is in the process of packing his bags; he can no longer afford to pay his rent.
 Barbara gives him the $100 she received from Bradley and tells him about his new job.
 Later, Eddie and Barbara meet in the park and realize that they are in love.
 The next night at the dance hall, Barbara receives a gift of a new dress, but is disappointed when she sees that it was sent by Bradley.
 Eddie arrives at the dance hall and asks Barbara to marry him.
 Barbara accepts his proposal and soon quits her job.

-Five months later, Eddie meets an old friend Ralph Clark and his sister Nancy, and does not reveal that he is now married.
+Five months later, Eddie meets his old friend Ralph Clark and Ralph's sister Nancy, and does not reveal that he is now married.
 They play cards together and Eddie loses $240, something he hides from Barbara.
-He claims to be at a convention, but in fact he meets a woman, Nancy.
+He claims to be at a convention, but in fact he meets up with Nancy.
 Later, Eddie returns to find the rent and utilities past due because he has spent his pay gambling.
 Meanwhile, Barbara returns to work at the dance hall, where she sees Bradley occasionally.

 Later, Barbara returns home and discovers Eddie packing his bags.
 Admitting that he stole $5,000 from Bradley's office safe, he tells her that he lost that money playing the stock market.
 Barbara is able to talk him into staying, and she visits Bradley and asks him for a $5,000 loan.
 Bradley agrees because he is in love with her.
-The next morning, Barbara presents the money to Eddie who accepts it immediately.
-When Eddie returns from work, he and Barbara engage in a jealous fight.
-Soon after, she packs her belongings and returns to the dance hall, where she is met by Bradley who has two tickets for the Ile de France, where Barbara can obtain a divorce and marry him.
+The next morning, Barbara presents the money to Eddie, who accepts it immediately.
+When Eddie returns from work, he and Barbara engage in a jealous fight due to him finding out she got the money from Bradley.
+Soon after, Barbara packs her belongings and returns to the dance hall, where she is met by Bradley who has two tickets for an ocean liner to France, where Barbara can obtain a divorce and marry him.